gemini-hlsw/ocs/bundle/edu.gemini.seqexec.web.server/README.md

-## Seqexec Web Server
+# Seqexec Web Server

-This bundle contains a web-based seqexec client.
+This bundle contains a web-based seqexec client and server.
 It is intended to run in the same process as the seqexec-server

+## Project Structure

+The project is done using [Scala.js]()

 ### How to compile and reload the server